Campfire Banana Boats 9 Ways

 Depending on the state of your campfire, you have a couple of different options to warm your banana boat.
 The goal here is just to warm the banana and melt the toppings, not turn the whole thing into a carbonized meteor.
 A controlled, even heat is what you’re looking for.

 When your banana is done, remove it with a pair of tongs.
-A good way to check it to give it a light squeeze with your tongs.
+A good way to check it is to give it a light squeeze with your tongs.
 If it’s still really firm, it’s probably not done yet.
 If it’s a little squishy, then it’s ready to eat.

 The aluminum foil should cool down very quickly once it is removed from the heat, but be careful about releasing trapped steam when unwrapping.